The Railway Children (1970 film): Plot

-The children find out that Mr Perks, the station porter, doesn't celebrate his birthday.
-They secretly ask for gifts from the villagers that he has helped in the past and deliver the gifts to his house.
-Mr Perks initially refuses the gifts as he doesn't accept charity.
-However, after the children explain that the gifts are from people that he has helped over the years, he thanks them for their kindness.
-In return the following day, he delivers old newspapers and magazines for them to read.
-Bobbie reads one of the newspapers and notices a story about their father being imprisoned.
-She discusses this with her mother who finally discloses that their father is in prison after having been falsely convicted of being a spy and selling state secrets.
-She speculates that a jealous colleague of his may be behind it.
-Bobbie again contacts the gentleman and asks him to help her father; he informs her that since meeting the children and reading about their father's case, he has been working to prove his innocence.
+Discovering that Mr Perks does not celebrate his birthday, the children secretly ask for gifts from the villagers that he has helped in the past and deliver them to his house.
+Mr Perks initially refuses the gifts as he does not accept charity.
+However, after the children explain the true circumstances, he thanks them for their kindness.
+In return, the following day, he delivers old newspapers and magazines for them to read.
+There Bobbie notices a story about their father being imprisoned.
+She discusses this with her mother, who finally discloses that he has been falsely convicted of being a spy and selling state secrets.
+Mrs Waterbury speculates that a jealous colleague of his may be behind it.
+Bobbie again contacts the gentleman and asks him to help; he informs her that since meeting them and reading about the case, he has been convinced of their father's innocence.

-A group of youths are playing a game of paper chase which the children observe.
-One of the boys injures his leg in a railway tunnel and is helped by the children.
-He is taken to their house where he recuperates from his injuries.
-The gentleman visits their house and reveals that the boy is his grandson, Jim, and thanks the family for looking after him.
-Jim and Bobbie grow close during his recuperation and promise to write to each other when he departs to his home.
+Later a group of youths are engaged in a paper chase, which the children observe, and one boy injures his leg in a railway tunnel.
+Helped by the children, he is taken to their house to recuperate from his injuries.
+The gentleman visits their home and reveals that the boy is his grandson, Jim, and thanks the family for looking after him.
+Jim and Bobbie grow close during his recuperation and promise to write to each other when he goes home.

-After Jim's departure, the children remark on their long hiatus from waving at the train passengers, and resolve to go to the railway the following morning.
+After Jim leaves, the children remark on their long absence from waving at the train passengers and resolve to go to the railway the following morning.
 When they do so, all the passengers wave at them, and the gentleman gestures to a newspaper.
-Later, with a strange prescience, Bobbie excuses herself from her lessons and walks down to the station, where Perks hints that something special has happened.
-Confused, Bobbie stands on the station platform, where in the silent lingering smoke she sees her father, who has just alighted onto the platform after being exonerated and released from prison.
-She runs to greet him shouting "daddy; my daddy!".
-They return to 'Three Chimneys' and the family are reunited.
+Later, Bobbie excuses herself from her lessons and walks down to the station, where Perks hints that something special has happened.
+Confused, Bobbie stands on the platform, where in the lingering smoke she sees her father, who has just alighted after being exonerated and released from prison.
+She runs to greet him shouting "Daddy; my Daddy!".
+They return together to Three Chimneys, where Bobbie leaves him to a private reunion with his wife.

 End credits

 The entire cast break the fourth wall and perform a curtain call as the credits roll.
 The camera moves slowly along a railway track towards a steam engine which is decked in flags, in front of which all of the cast are assembled, waving and cheering to the camera.
 At the start of the credit sequence, a voice can be heard shouting "Thank you, Mr Forbes" to acknowledge producer Bryan Forbes.
-At the end, Bobbie Waterbury (Jenny Agutter) holds up a small slate on which "The End" is written in chalk.
+At the end, Bobbie Waterbury holds up a small slate on which "The End" is written in chalk.